 Examples

--- Use the `NO_COUNT_TO_EXISTS` hint to keep the COUNT subquery unchanged.
+-- The `NO_COUNT_TO_EXISTS` hint keeps the original `COUNT` subquery unchanged.

 SELECT /*+ NO_COUNT_TO_EXISTS */ * FROM t1